dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 1. The **-genesis source** argument is the path to one or more ATCF or fort.66 (see documentation listed below) files generated by the Geophysical Fluid Dynamics Laboratory (GFDL) Vortex Tracker when run in tcgen mode or an ASCII file list or a top-level directory containing them.
 The required file format is described in the "Output formats" section of the `GFDL Vortex Tracker users guide. <https://dtcenter.org/sites/default/files/community-code/gfdl/standalone_tracker_UG_v3.9a.pdf>`_

 2. The **-edeck source** argument is the path to one or more ATCF edeck files, an ASCII file list containing them, or a top-level directory with files matching the regular expression ".dat".
 The probability of genesis are read from each edeck input file and verified against at the **-track** data.

+3. The **-shape source** argument is the path to one or more NHC genesis warning area shapefiles, an ASCII file list containing them, or a top-level directory with files matching the regular expression "gtwo_areas.*.shp".
+The genesis warning areas and corresponding 2, 5, and 7 day probability values area verified against the **-track** data.

-The **-genesis** or **-edeck** option must be used at least once.
+Note: The **-genesis**, **-edeck**, or **-shape** options must be used at least once.

-3. The **-track source** argument is one or more ATCF reference track files or an ASCII file list or top-level directory containing them, with files ending in ".dat".
+4. The **-track source** argument is one or more ATCF reference track files or an ASCII file list or top-level directory containing them, with files ending in ".dat".
 This tool processes either Best track data from bdeck files, or operational track data (e.g. CARQ) from adeck files, or both.
 Providing both bdeck and adeck files will result in a richer dataset to match with the **-genesis** files.
 Both adeck and bdeck data should be provided using the **-track** option.
 The **-track** option must be used at least once.

-4. The **-config** file argument indicates the name of the configuration file to be used.
+5. The **-config** file argument indicates the name of the configuration file to be used.
 The contents of the configuration file are discussed below.

 Optional arguments for tc_gen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-5. The **-out base** argument indicates the path of the output file base.
+6. The **-out base** argument indicates the path of the output file base.
 This argument overrides the default output file base (./tc_gen)

-6. The **-log file** option directs output and errors to the specified log file.
+7. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.

-7. The **-v level** option indicates the desired level of verbosity.
+8. The **-v level** option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

 Scoring Logic
 ^^^^^^^^^^^^^